Stock market today: Bulls run again on Wall Street as S&P 500 climbs 20% above October low

 The index rose 0.6% to carry it 20% above a bottom hit in October.
 That means Wall Street’s main measure of health has climbed out of a painful bear market, which saw it drop 25.4% over roughly nine months.

-The Dow Jones Industrial Average added 168 points, or 0.5%.
-The Nasdaq composite, meanwhile, led the market with a 1% rise.
-That’s been the norm so far this bull run, as chip maker Nvidia and a handful of other big tech stocks have been responsible for the lion's share of Wall Street’s gains.
+The Dow Jones Industrial Average added 168 points, or 0.5%, Thursday.
+The Nasdaq composite, meanwhile, led the way with a 1% rise.
+That’s been the norm so far this bull market, as chip maker Nvidia and a handful of other big tech stocks have been responsible for the lion's share of Wall Street’s gains.

-Declaring the end of a bear market may seem arbitrary, and different market watchers use different definitions, but it offers a useful marker for investors.
+Declaring the end of a bear market may seem arbitrary, but it offers a useful marker for investors.
 It also provides a reminder that investors able to hold on through downturns have nearly always made back all their losses in S&P 500 index funds eventually.

 Even though it was driven by so many superlatives — the worst inflation in generations and the fastest hikes to interest rates in decades, for example— this most recent bear market lasted only about nine months.
 It stretched from Jan.
 3, 2022, when the S&P 500 set a record, until Oct.
 12, when it hit bottom.
-That’s shorter than the typical bear market, and it also resulted in a shallower loss than average, according to data from S&P Dow Jones Indices.
+That’s shorter than the typical bear market, and it also resulted in a shallower loss than average.

 “In hindsight, it might not look that bad, but it certainly feels bad in the moment,” said Brent Schutte, chief investment officer at Northwestern Mutual.